 EBA graduates learn the principles of economic theory, which seek to explain the accumulation and distribution of limited resources among various "players" in the marketplace.
 Those players include private consumers, private companies, public utilities, government organizations and their international counterparts throughout the world.

-Students gain expertise in the broad range of mathematical tools required for the analytical aspects of the major.
+Students gain expertise in the broad range of mathematical tools required for the analytical aspects of the major taught by world-class mathematicians.
 These include calculus, statistics, differential equations, graphical and numerical techniques as well as actuarial math.
 These tools will be applied to the analysis of individual players (microeconomics) as well as the conglomerate of all players (macroeconomics).